- Who We Are

 The Department of Nonpublic Schools is funded by Title 1, Part A of the Elementary and Secondary Education Act.
 If a student scores below a certain point in reading or math and attends a parochial school in a neighborhood eligible for Title 1 funding, that student is eligible for the program.
 This chapter has the teachers, educators, school secretaries and other titles who support children in their schools.

 School Medical Inspectors

-Members of this chapter are nationally certified interpreters and certified deaf interpreters working from the DOE’s Office of Sign language Interpreting Services.
-These members advocate for and promote cross-cultural communication while providing interpreting services and outreach to the city’s schools and offices.
+Members of this chapter hold national certification (ASL/English Interpreters or Certified Deaf Interpreters) and work under the auspices of the DOE's Office of Sign Language Interpreting Services.
+These members advocate for and promote cross-cultural communication while providing interpreting services and outreach to the DOE community.

 The UFT Vision Education Services Chapter comprises educators in the New York City public schools who serve the blind or visually impaired in every grade and at every developmental level.
 The range of jobs includes teachers of the visually impaired to orientation and mobility teachers and paraprofessionals.